Senior researcher at

 Office: +41 446327006

 A few years ago, I made the big decision to move from a "mainstream" career in computer science to a highly interdisciplinary research agenda combining networking, urban studies, interaction design, and behavioral economics.
-With my collegues, we are now trying to bootstrap the project nethood, which aims to provide tools for the participatory design of hybrid urban spaces that encourage information sharing between strangers, citizen engagement, and conviviality.
+With my collegues, we are now trying to establish nethood as a nonprofit organization based in Zurich, which aims to provide tools for the participatory design of hybrid urban spaces that encourage information sharing between strangers, citizen engagement, and conviviality.
 I owe a lot to Prof. Bernhard Plattner who provided an ideal research and human environment for such a demanding step in my life.
 Thanks to him I will be soon ready to enter fully into the nethood world! :-)